Schoolnet 20.1 System Requirements

 Disaster Recovery, ASP Hosted

 Schoolnet addresses high availability and disaster recovery through a completely redundant infrastructure (power, systems, network, etc.), multiple levels of data backups, regular testing, and an off-site secondary hosting facility.
-As part of the Schoolnet ASP SLA, customers enjoy guaranteed 99.9% uptime, and if a disaster is declared, a five- day Recovery Point Objective (RPO) and a 10-day Recovery Time Objective (RTO).
+As part of the Schoolnet ASP SLA, customers enjoy guaranteed 99.9% uptime, and if a disaster is declared, a five- day Recovery Point Objective (RPO) and a 10-day Recovery Time Objective (RTO), unless otherwise specified in a contract.

 To meet these disaster recovery objectives, Schoolnet Hosting maintains database backups every three hours, differential system backups nightly, and weekly full system backups stored off-site with an internationally recognized data storage facility.
 In the event of a declared disaster, media is recalled on a weekly basis for recovery testing on the secondary hosting platform.